Instruct Simon

 To instruct Simon please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-He has particular expertise in the following areas:
+He has expertise in the following areas:

 • Insurance, in particular: Construction All Risks (CAR) insurance